 The legal gambling age in Michigan is 21.
 Being 21 or over allows you to place sports bets online or at retail locations and gamble on casino games.

 Retail sports betting launched in March 2020 but had to shut down almost immediately because of the COVID-19 pandemic.
 The sportsbooks reopened later in 2020.
-It wasn’t until January 2021 that online sports betting went live in the state.
+It wasn’t until January 2021 that online sports betting went live in Michigan.

-There are 15 sportsbooks available, including some local casino brand skin like FireKeepers.
-Some of the biggest US operators including BetRivers, PointsBet, and WynnBET are also available in Michigan.
+There are 15 Michigan sportsbooks available, including local casino brand skin FireKeepers.
+Some of the biggest US operators including BetRivers, PointsBet, and WynnBET are also available in MI.

 Any licensed sportsbook in Michigan is safe because it has been tested and regulated by the Michigan Gaming Control Board (MGCB).
 The MGCB imposes strict regulations on financial safety measures and responsible gambling support.